-If you’ve been worrying, “how can I pay for college?”, find out about different types of loans for students and learn what options you have.
+If you’ve been worrying, “how can I pay for college?”, read on for all your loan and credit financing options.

 1. Federal student loans

-When you complete you Free Application For Federal Student Aid (FAFSA) and a school accepts you, the university may offer you a range of financial aid options.
-Some of the most common and popular are federal student loans.
+When you complete the Free Application For Federal Student Aid (FAFSA) and a school accepts you, the university might offer you a range of financial aid options.
+Some of the most common and popular are federal student loans, which are funded by the government.

-And federal student loans have benefits that private student loans do not.
+Federal student loans also have benefits that private student loans do not.
 With a federal loan, you can sign up for income-driven repayment (IDR) plans after you graduate.
 With an IDR, your payments are capped at a percentage of your income, giving you more wiggle room in your budget.

 Federal loans can also be deferred or even entered into forbearance; you can stop making payments if you’re unemployed or are experiencing a hardship.
 In some cases, you may be eligible to have part of your loans discharged after years of making payments.